Litauen/docs.bannerlordmodding.lt/modding/xml.md

 ??? failure "UpdateFriendshipAndEnemies"
     Lord/hero without the proper clan (clan not created)

-??? failure "InitialChildGenerationCampaignBehavior.OnNewGameCreatedPartialFollowUp - CreateSpecialHero - CreateNewHero"
+??? failure "InitialChildGenerationCampaignBehavior - OnNewGameCreatedPartialFollowUp - CreateSpecialHero - CreateNewHero"
     Hero present, lord not present, lord used in a clan definition (owner)